nabto/nabto-embedded-sdk/examples/heat_pump/README.md

 ## Features

 The heatpump example shows how a heatpump can be implemented including using our fingerprint based Identity and Access Management (IAM) module.
+The IAM module supports SCTs, so clients can connect using server keys of any authentication type.

 ## Heatpump Features